 Arguably, there are two artists responsible for NORN9’s overall artwork.
 First is Satoi, (for the game’s chibi character designs) – a Japanese Illustrator who’s incredibly famous for her other popular works (E.g. Diabolik Lovers, Nil Admirari, Ozmafia!, Re: Birthday Song).
-Now, she’s currently working on her next project with Otomate “Olympia Soiree” which will hit the Nintendo Switch otome market (Japan) in 2019.
-Next artist is, Teita who’s responsible for the original character designs of NORN9.
+Currently, she is working on her upcoming project with Otomate, “Olympia Soiree,” which is set to release on the Nintendo Switch otome market in 2019.
+The next artist is, Teita who’s responsible for the original character designs of NORN9.
 Teita has also done her fair share of producing beautiful character designs of today’s most popular otome games in the market.
-One of her prominent works is Nightshade “Hyakka Hyakurou” and the recently released Otomate title, Charade Maniacs.
+Some of her prominent works are Nightshade “Hyakka Hyakurou” and the recently released Otomate title, Charade Maniacs.

 Another notable aspect of NORN9 Var Commons is its outstanding soundtrack.
 Almost all the BGMs perfectly matched the game’s unique setting and the OP and Ending themes were very remarkable.

 Fun Fact: The vocals for the game’s OP, Nagi Yanagi also voiced the side character Aion.
 If you’ve watched the anime adaptation of Amnesia Memories, Nagi Yanagi also sang the series’ OP song “Zoetrope”.
 Listen to my fav.
 Norn9 Var Commons track below, ‘Sunadokei wa Sora no Sora’!